 6) Within 6 weeks of the date of this decision a landscape scheme designed in accordance with the principles of the Council's Landscape Guidelines (Maidstone Landscape Character Assessment Supplement 2012) shall be submitted to and approved in writing by the local planning authority.
 The scheme shall use predominantly native or near-native species as appropriate and show all existing trees, hedges and blocks of landscaping on, and immediately adjacent to, the site and indicate whether they are to be retained or removed.
 It shall also provide details of replacement planting to mitigate any loss of amenity and biodiversity value, the location of any habitat piles of cut and rotting wood and include a plant specification, implementation details, a maintenance schedule and a [5] year management plan.
-[The landscape scheme shall specifically address the need to provide additional planting along the north western boundary of the site.]
+[The landscape scheme shall specifically address the need to provide specific details of the grassed area and hedgerow.]

-Reason: In the interests of landscape, visual impact and amenity of the area and to ensure a satisfactory appearance to the development proposed trees or plants which, within five years from planting die or become so seriously damaged or diseased that their long term amenity value has been adversely affected shall be replaced in the next planting season with plants of the same species and size as detailed in the approved landscape scheme.
+Reason: In the interests of landscape, visual impact and amenity of the area and to ensure a satisfactory appearance to the development

+7) All planting, seeding and turfing specified in the approved landscape details shall be completed by the end of the first planting season (October to February) following its approval.
+Any seeding or turfing which fails to establish or any existing or proposed trees or plants which, within five years from planting die or become so seriously damaged or diseased that their long term amenity value has been adversely affected shall be replaced in the next planting season with plants of the same species and size as detailed in the approved landscape scheme.
+Reason: In the interests of landscape, visual impact and amenity of the area and